The Bankrate promise

 CitiBusiness® / AAdvantage® Platinum Select® Mastercard®: Best for frequent flyers

 The CitiBusiness® / AAdvantage® Platinum Select® Mastercard®* is the only Citi business credit card co-branded with an airline, but it’s still a good option for frequent flyers.
 The initial bonus on this card is generous, and the fact you can earn 2X miles in a variety of categories is another major plus: 2X AAdvantage miles spent on American Airlines purchases; 2X miles on purchases at telecommunications merchants, cable and satellite providers, car rental merchants and at gas stations; 1X miles on everything else.

-Further, the sign-up bonus alone (currently 65,000 miles after spending $4,000 in your first four months) is enough for two round-trip MileSAAver domestic flights or a round-trip flight to Europe during peak season.
+Further, the sign-up bonus alone (currently 65,000 miles after spending $4,000 in your first 4 months) is enough for two round-trip domestic award flights or a round-trip flight to Europe during peak season.